emmercm/www/src/blog/_shebang.md

 print("I was executed by '" + sys.executable + "'!")
 ```

-_(This is less important for executables such as `/bin/bash` that should always exist in the same location, but it also isn't dangerous to default to using `/usr/bin/env`.)_
+_(This is less important for shell executables such as `/bin/bash` that should always exist in the same location, but it also isn't dangerous to default to using `/usr/bin/env`.)_

 ## Windows